datarescue-boston/DataRescueMIT-Event/workflow/harvesting.md

 ### Tips
 - If you encounter a Search bar, try entering "*" to check to see if that returns "all results".
-- Leave the data unmodified
+- Leave the data unmodified.
 During the process you may feel inclined to clean things up, add structure to the data, etc. Avoid temptation.
 Your finished archive will be hashed so we can compare it later for changes, and it's important that we archive original, unmodified content.

-## 6. Uploading the data
+## Upload the Data
 - Zip the all the files pertaining to your dataset, so that you have a resulting zip file.
-  - Upload the Zip file using the `Upload` button.
-If you have a very large dataset (over 5G), ask about the `http://edgi-upload.herokuapp.com/burner` method to get one-time credentials for upload.
+Upload the Zip file using the `Upload` button.

-## 7. Finishing up
+## Finish Up
 - Be sure to `Checkout` the URL.
 - You're done!
 Move on to the next URL!